wzc-miyasaki/trojanMap/REPORT.md

 - If k is small compared to n, then it has a complexity of O(n)
 - If not, then it has a complexity of O(k log_k)

+###### 13. TrojanPath

+The idea is using the structure similar to the Brute-force method enhanced with early backtracking.
+It implements the helper method `TrojanPath_helper`, which recursively using the `CalculateShortestPath_Dijkstra` function to find the shortest distance between visited nodes and unvisited nodes, until the path is completed.

+Due to the implementation of Dijkstra algorithm and the traversal, the runtime complexity should be *O*(k!×*n*^2), with k being the number of stops.